Posted by: Malcolm Jarvis

 Another point you need to confirm with your dialler team is that you have a mechanism in place to ensure that after being played the abandoned call message, a number cannot be retried for at least 72 hours (3 days).
 The only exception to this is if a live operator is guaranteed to be available to speak to the customer if they answer the call.

-Check your system follows the 24 hour rule
+Check your system follows the other 72 hour rule

 2. TPS Compliance and the Right To Opt-Out